Dining Out 6 minutes 17 September 2024

 Estimated Debut: October

 Co-owners Will Thompson and Chef Carey Hynes behind Miami’s beloved—though now shuttered—cocktail bar Jaguar Sun and previous pandemic pop-up Sunny’s Someday Steakhouse are flipping the outdoor brick courtyard which housed the latter into a lively brick and mortar.
 The 220-seat indoor/out white tablecloth surf and turf spot will feature dishes such as corn agnolotti with crab and saffron, and a wood-fired Westholme F1 wagyu bone-in strip.
 Here, classic and creative cocktails will be front and center, designed by Jaguar Sun’s acclaimed bartender Will Thompson.
-Beyond highly customized martini service and large-format drinks, he’s bringing back some past Jaguar Sun hits like fan favorite tequila and mezcal-laced Green Ghoul with cucumber and chamomile.
+Beyond highly customized martini service and large-format drinks, he’s bringing back some past Jaguar Sun hits like fan favorite tequila and mezcal-laced Green Ghoul with cucumber and poblano.

 Jaguar Sun